 “Please,” he says.
 “Kyle, please.
 I need you now.”

 “Fine.”
-The look Kyle gives him is betrayed.
+The look Kyle gives him is almost betrayed.
 It makes his breath hitch, but there’s no time now - he’ll worry about Kyle later.

 Kyle is glaring at him; he's angry again.
 But he uses that - he comes and closes his hands around Stan’s face, kissing him hard.
 He pushes them right into the couch - and fuck, it was Kyle, last time, and not the virus - because he’s kissing the same way that Stan’s been remembering for two weeks, the same urgency and the same passion.
 Stan revels in the warmth of his body, presses back into him to avoid the rough texture of the cushions under his back, how they sting his fevered flesh.
 He wraps an arm around Kyle’s waist possessively.
 He wants to curl into Kyle’s body, take all of its heat for himself, to nurse his own shivering skin.

 Kyle drags him by the hand upstairs.
 Stan pushes him into the bed the second they enter his room, and his body follows of its own volition, tied to Kyle’s presence.
 Kyle stops him with a hand.